dainst/idai-field/desktop/README.md

 Development of iDAI.field works under **MacOS**, **Windows** and **Linux**.
 In any case, before you start, make sure you have [NodeJS](https://nodejs.org/en/) > 12.0.0 as well as Node Package Manager ([NPM](https://www.npmjs.com/)) installed.

-Then clone this repository locally and run the following commands:
+Then clone this repository locally and run the following commands (in the repository root):

 ```
-$ npm install
+$ npm run bootstrap
+$ cd desktop
 $ npm start
 ```

-`npm install` fetches the necessary dependencies, while `npm start` compiles the Angular app and starts it via Electron.
+`npm run bootstrap` sets up and fetches the necessary dependencies, while `npm start` compiles the Angular app and starts it via Electron.

 Shapefile import/export is handled by a Java command line tool which is called by the Electron app.
 If Java 8 or higher and [Maven](https://maven.apache.org/) are installed, the Java tool can be built via the command:
 ```